-Masters of Communications & Public Relations Programs
+Masters in Communication & Public Relations Programs

-Many Communication Masters Programs focus on theoretical and practical learning, including real-world topics such as business, leadership, research, and analysis of social issues.
+What Are Potential Benefits of a Masters in Communication Program?Many Communication Masters Programs focus on theoretical and practical learning, including real-world topics such as business, leadership, research, and analysis of social issues.
 With the growth of social media marketing, and the evolution of digital platforms, earning a graduate degree may set you up for success when you enter the competitive workforce, offer a boost to your existing talents, or support doctoral-level studies.

 Masters in Communication Graduate Programs: OverviewThe two main types of Masters in Communication programs are the Master of Arts and Master of Science in Communication.
 In general, Communication Masters Programs explore general communication theories that address how people listen and understand information.
 Students may cultivate skills in critical thinking, analysis, business writing, and public speaking.
 General Masters in Communication programs often have a curriculum that focuses on teaching students how to select and use different forms of communication in order to influence a group of people.

 FUN FACT: With Internet-based advertising becoming more important, advertising managers who can navigate the digital world should have the best prospects[i].

 Masters in CommunicationsIn terms of prerequisites, Master of Communication programs typically require applicants to have a Bachelor’s degree, a resume, a writing portfolio, a written statement of their goals and in some cases, communication writing exam.
 The average length of Communication Masters Programs is two years.
 Students are often expected to participate in internships, thesis development and defense or a professional project.
 At the end of the program, students must complete a capstone experience that incorporates the techniques and practical skills they’ve gained in order to graduate.

+What Types of Masters in Communications Programs are there?In general, a Masters in communications program helps students establish an understanding of modern-day communication and publishing practices and learn how to apply them in the professional world.
+Depending on the program, students are likely to undertake coursework and projects designed to cultivate and develop advanced skills in editing, designing, marketing, communicating, public relations, and the production process.
 If you scroll through the GradSchools.com directory, you will see numerous and diverse listings such as Master of Arts in New Media Journalism, Master of Arts Strategic Communication, Master of Science in Communication: Public Relations, Master of Arts in Communication Studies, Master of Communication Management or Master of Science in Integrated Marketing Communications (MSIMC).
 You will want to choose a graduate program that aligns with your goals.
 Here are a few of the major types of Masters degrees in Communications for you to compare.

 Master of Science in CommunicationMaster of Science in Communication programs integrate theoretical and practical coursework.
 This allows students to develop management, leadership and communication skills while acquiring foundational knowledge about communication principles.
 Students may study topics that include:

 Master of Arts in CommunicationMaster of Arts in Communication programs typically combine areas of communication, business and instruction.
 Most programs are designed to guide students in leadership practices, business technologies and project management while developing skills in research, writing and editing.
 Students may study topics that include:

 What is Strategic Communications?Strategic Communication is thought of as developing subfield within the broader field of communication.
 The term also commonly includes the activities and disciplines of public relations, management communication, and advertising.
 Strategic Communication also refers to policy-making and guidance for consistent information transmission within an organization and between organizations.
 Masters in Strategic Communications programs teach students how to merge communication of a message with a master plan for delivery of the message, including utilizing the right channels, as well as an organization’s goals.
 Equivalent business management terms are: integrated (marketing) communication, organizational communication, corporate communication, or institutional communication[ii]

 Masters in Public RelationsMasters in Public Relations programs focus on contemporary public relations, the nature of human communication, and the role of media.
 These programs often help students to master the ability to write clearly and concisely in contemporary media formats, and to be able to address different audiences.
 Public relations masters programs also help students to develop professional management skills, or specialize in nonprofit, corporate, or international public relations.

 FUN FACT: As online social media increases the speed at which news travels, public relations managers will be needed to address good and bad news for their organization or client.[iii]

 Masters in JournalismEarning a Masters degree in Journalism may be an exciting academic fit for the student who is interested in storytelling across a variety of communication channels.
 Typically, students develop excellent written and verbal communication skills, research skills, and need to be able to handle the pressures of meeting deadlines, and staying in-touch with current technological developments in communications & media.

 Potential Careers For Masters in Communication GraduatesGeneral communication strategies and proficiencies are applicable to many professional roles in a range of settings.
 Earning a Masters in Communication may prepare you for any career that requires excellent communication and writing skills, including management positions in organizations such as nonprofit groups, government agencies, public relations and media companies, as well as other commercial, educational or industrial settings.
 Some of the potential career paths might include:

 Ready to Pursue a Masters Degree in Communication & Public RelationsProfessionals in the broad and diverse field of communications often enjoy dynamic work environments that demand a unique combination of creativity, logic, strategy, project management and initiative.
 As competition for jobs rise, earning a graduate degree may set you apart and in better standing for success; why not review listings to find the masters program in communication and public relations that aligns with your career goals and specific interests!

 Sources: [i] bls.gov/ooh/management/advertising-promotions-and-marketing-managers.htm | [ii] en.wikipedia.org/wiki/Strategic_communication | [iii] bls.gov/ooh/management/public-relations-managers.htm | bls.gov/ooh/management/public-relations-managers.htm | bls.gov/ooh/management/advertising-promotions-and-marketing-managers.htm | bls.gov/ooh/media-and-communication/public-relations-specialists.htm | bls.gov/ooh/media-and-communication/reporters-correspondents-and-broadcast-news-analysts.htm | bls.gov/ooh/management/sales-managers.htm [iv] bls.gov/ooh/management/advertising-promotions-and-marketing-managers.htm